Brazil Payroll and Benefits Guide

 Statutory notice periods are 30 days for employees with one year of service, increasing by three days each year, up to a maximum of 60 days for employees with at least 11 years of service.
 Notice periods can be halved if the end of the employment is by mutual consent.
 Again, these arrangements can be increased through collective bargaining.
 Probation periods can be between 45 and 90 days.

-Compensation must be paid monthly, by the fifth working day of the following month.
-Paydays may be earlier, as set by union agreements or by the company’s contract with its employees.
-All employees in Brazil are also entitled to a ‘bonus’ 13th-month payment, equal to one month’s salary and paid out in two installments in November and December; tax and social security contributions should be withheld from the second payment.
+As with many other Latin American countries, all employees in Brazil are also entitled to a ‘bonus’ 13th-month payment, equal to one month’s salary and paid out in two equal installments in November and December; tax and social security contributions should be withheld from the second payment.

 Employees in Brazil are paid monthly, although union and company contracts may also provide for advance payments within the payroll period.
 Taxes and employer contributions are calculated and paid within the month-end payroll (Folha Mensal).